code-techhb/faq-accordion/README.md

 ---

 🚀 **Thank you for checking out this project!** If you liked it, feel free to give it a ⭐ and connect with me for more web dev mini projects.
 Happy coding! 👩🏽‍💻

+PS: Here's the [link](https://faq-accordion-component-bhb.netlify.app/) to the website live, check it out :)